aliok/aliok.github.io/_techposts/2015-08-30-how-to-mess-up-java.markdown

 ~~~~~~

+What does Tyrus have to do with Java?
+Well, it is reference implementation of a Java Specification.

 Well, good old days are behind where a reference implementation of a JSR actually works and good for POCs even though it is not the best choice for production usages.

+We have seen lots of other examples.
+Mojarra is another RI which became horseshit after Oracle.

-Shame on you Oracle for fucking up Java!
+Shame on you Oracle for fucking up Java, again!

 Have I reported the problem?
 No I haven't.
 I won't even bother reporting to this horrible project.